apeace/burst/README.md

 # transfer files on the given port
 burst on 4567

+# let the OS find an open port to transfer on
+burst on random

 # accept files sent to the given name
 burst as andrew